Subifa071/hangman/README.md

 <p align = "center"><img src="https://github.com/Subifa071/hangman/blob/main/Hangman%20Style.jpg" >
   <br>
 <h2>INTRODUCTION</h2>
-Hangman is a simple, traditional hangman game with a hint of raw humor.
-The game consists of guessing a word through the discovery of the letters that make it up, whether they are vowels or consonants, but if we fail to do so with every mistake, our subject on the screen will risk being hanged or maybe worse.
+Hangman is a simple, traditional hangman game with a hint of raw humor.It can be played between two or more players.
+The game consists of guessing a word through the discovery of the letters that make it up, whether they are vowels or consonants, but if we fail to do so with every mistake, our subject on the screen will risk being hanged.
 <h3>FEATURES</h3>
 The functionalities of the game "BRUTAL HANGMAN" are mentioned below:
 <ol type=i start=1>